El Chapo's trial delayed two months as defense reviews evidence

 Jury selection had been scheduled for Sept.
 5. In a court filing last week, Balarezo had said prosecutors’ late production of evidence “obliterates any semblance of due process and Mr. Guzman’s ability to have a fair trial.”

+Balarezo said in an email Monday that Guzman was “highly disappointed” with the decision, believing that the trial should have been delayed five months.

+“He believes that the prosecution is purposely playing games in an effort to deny him a fair trial and trusts that an impartial jury will see through the smoke and mirrors at trial,” Balarezo wrote.

 John Marzulli, a spokesman for U.S. Attorney Richard Donoghue in Brooklyn, declined to comment.
-Balarezo could not immediately be reached.

 Guzman, 61, has been in solitary confinement since being extradited to the United States from Mexico in January 2017 to face drug trafficking and conspiracy charges.